 2005: SOAS, University of London: MMus Ethnomusicology

-MMus dissertation: Salsa & Falafel: Music & Identity among illegal Latino Immigrants in Israel.
+MMus dissertation: Salsa & Falafel: Music & Identity among Undocumented Latino Immigrants in Israel.

 2005: Birbeck College, University of London: Diploma in Social Anthropology

 1998- 2001: Tel Aviv University, Academy of Music: BA studies

 Portuguese, Italian, Romanian – elementary proficiency Arabic – currently studying

 2007- today: Ono Academic College, Ascolot/Open University, & Tel Aviv University.

 – African Music